-The volatility of gold and silver prices makes our business uncertain.
+The volatility of commodity prices makes our business uncertain.

-The volatility of gold and silver prices makes long-range planning uncertain and raising capital difficult.
-The price of silver is affected by numerous factors beyond our control, including the investment and industrial demand for silver, political and economic conditions, and legislation and production and costs of production of our competitors.
+The volatility of commodity prices makes long-range planning uncertain and raising capital difficult.
+The price of commodities is affected by numerous factors beyond our control, including the investment and industrial demand for commodities, political and economic conditions, and legislation and production and costs of production of our competitors.